 Refund Policy for Professional and Graduate Studies Students

-- Prior to and during the first class session, students will receive a full refund of tuition charges.
+- Prior to the date of the first class, students will receive a full refund of tuition charges.

-- After the first class session, and before the second class session, students will receive a 75% refund of tuition charges and no notation will appear on their transcript.
+- For seven days, beginning the date of the first class, students will receive a 75% refund of tuition charges and no notation will appear on their transcript.

-- After the second class session, and before the third class session, students will receive a 50% refund and a grade of ‘W’ will be recorded on their transcript.
+- For seven days, beginning the eighth day following the first class, students will receive a 50% refund of tuition charges and a grade of ‘W’ will appear on their transcript.

-- Prior to and during the first week of the class, students will receive a full refund of tuition charges.
+- Prior to the opening of the online class, students will receive a full refund of tuition charges.

-- After the second week of the class and before the third week of the class ends, students will receive a 50% refund of tuition charges and a grade of ‘W’ will appear on their transcript.
+- After the first week of the class and before the second week of class ends, students will receive a 50% refund of tuition charges and a grade of ‘W’ will appear on their transcript.

 Study Abroad trip fees have a separate refund policy; please see the Student Handbook

 Only one bill will be sent out prior to the due date.
 If you have completed a FASFA and you have received your financial aid award letter and aid does not appear on the bill, please deduct the amount on the Financial Aid Award Letter from the amount due on the bill, excluding work study.

 Hiram College accepts payment by e-check/ACH, Visa, MasterCard, American Express, or Discover, cash, check, or wire for tuition payments.
 To pay by e-check, or credit card, you can gain access to online payment by www.hiram.edu/paymybill or on our Student Accounts website.
 There is a 2.5% fee for using a credit card; however, an e-check transaction is free.
 There is a $30 fee for all returned e-check/ACH payments, for any reason.